SR--/placecolor/experiment.bias-in-language.md

 id: ikZLzE-I-o1vQjJJmqtni
 title: ' Bias in Language'
 desc: ''
-updated: 1629266502487
+updated: 1629267256467
 created: 1624868888561
 ---

 - [ ] Collect examples of interesting words and categories from Historical Thesaurus
 - [ ] Format using tables and embed in Markdown
-- [ ] Visualise categories using graphs and/or diagrams
+- [ ] Visualize categories using graphs and/or diagrams

 ### Overview